nbousquetv/algorithms/README.md

 fully debugged, optimized and all.

 As such while you'll find of course unit tests, and a continuous integration build thanks to github automation, there no effort to be overly generic.
-We work on int arrays there and use the natural order comparator on int for simplicity.
+Some algorithms may work on a specific type like int and data structure may have only a few methods.

-A production like lib would of course work on collections and arbitrary comparators.
+A production like lib would of course work on collections and arbitrary comparators and provide a full API.

 ## Sorting algorithms
 - [Insertion Sort](src/main/java/org/nbousquet/algorithms/sort/InsertionSort.java)